Kubewin26/alx-system_engineering-devops/README.md

+#Software engineering
-Software engineering takes grit and growth mindset
+- Takes grit and growth mindset
-We will triumph
+- We will triumph